ppy/osu-wiki/news/2019/2019-04-11-beatmap-spotlights-winter-2019.md

 Britland makes the spotlight this season, as ::Grimbow::{ user=1387762 } proudly represents them with his map of a remix of Knife Party's "Give It Up."
 While the song should poise some headbanging from each and every player, the map offers an experience that expert-level players will come to enjoy no matter how much they play it!

-Featuring some stunning and visually pleasing scroll speed changes from ::Nofool::{ user=672430 } and [Lno](https://osu.ppy.sh/users/1900787), this map is an improvisational masterpiece, shifting from 1/4 based rhythms to headbanging 1/3 in the kiais.
+Featuring some stunning and visually pleasing scroll speed changes from ::Nofool::{ user=672430 } and ::Lno::{ user=1900787 }, this map is an improvisational masterpiece, shifting from 1/4 based rhythms to headbanging 1/3 in the kiais.
 Along with maintaining a consistent flow and consistency across each and every section of the map, Grimbow even manages to sprinkle some 1/8 and 1/6 patterns in the song to really bring out the WUBWUB of the song.

 One thing is for sure: I certainly do not want to give this map up!